 Major in History

-History majors don’t rely on a rote mastery of facts.
+Students pursing a History majors don’t rely on a rote mastery of facts.
 They learn how to analyze primary sources and formulate original ideas.
-The program favors seminars over classroom lectures for most courses.
+The History Major program favors seminars over classroom lectures for most courses.

 Minor in History